 Pier Fishing Basics

 Pier fishing is the fishing technique of fishing off a pier.
 A pier is best describe as a raised structure over water that is supported by spread piles or pillars.
 Depending on the type of pier, water might be able to flow right through it or it may act as a breakwater.
 You can fish from a pier in both saltwater and freshwater in virtually any type of body of water.
-One of the biggest benefits of pier fishing is the fisherman having the ability to reach certain depths of a body of water that couldn’t be reached via shore.
+One of the biggest benefits of pier fishing is that you have the ability to reach certain depths of a body of water that can’t be reached via shore.
 Fish find piers useful for finding food or avoiding predators.

-Some piers are famous for their quality of fishing, such as the horseshoe pier in Chicago, IL which is known for its perch fishing.
+Some piers are famous for their quality of fishing, such as the horseshoe pier in Chicago which is known for its perch fishing.
 There are a few different types of piers built today, such as working piers, pleasure piers and fishing piers.
 A downside to fishing off of a pier is the effects of pollution.
 Piers can have water that has higher levels of pollution around them.
-You should always follow your local or state departments recommendation on the amount of fish that should be eaten in the area you are fishing.
+You should always follow your local or state department’s recommendation on the amount of fish that should be eaten in the area you are fishing in.
 At peak fishing times and seasons fishing piers can be packed with fishermen shoulder to shoulder.

 Pier Fishing Tips, Tricks and Tactics

-We can all use a few good tips to improve our fishing skills and the below tips are for people who plan on fishing from a pier.
-Our pier fishing tips aren’t specific to any species of fish but are rather an overall strategy to improve your chances of catching a fish on a pier.
+We can all use a few good tips to improve our fishing skills and the below tips can help out any fisherman.
+Our tips aren’t specific to any species of fish but are rather an overall strategy to improve your chances of catching a fish from a pier.

 - Watch the Birds – Seagulls and other types of birds that hang around the pier are a great way to see where fish might be.
 They tend to know local fish movements and patterns at specific times of the day.
 Who ever thought a seagull could be so useful?